25-26 Photography Assignments

 1. Organizing Folders

-• Know where your DD folder(s) are.
-If you are no longer taking DD class, move your DD folder into your photo folder.
+• Photo 1 Students - Know where your DD folder(s) are.
+If you are no longer taking DD class, move your DD folder into your new photo folder.

 • Create new sub folders 01 Progress, 02 To Be Graded, 03 Exhibit